How to Tell If Someone Is Spying on Your Phone

 Detecting spyware on your phone is difficult because it will usually be hidden or operating in stealth mode.

-However, if someone is spying on your phone there are some common signs you can look out for.
+However, if someone is spying on your phone, there are common signs you can look out for.
+You may notice a rapid increase in your phone’s data usage, suspicious files or applications, or strange text messages that you don’t remember sending.

 Here are 10 of the most common signs that someone is spying on your phone: